popsim-consortium/stdpopsim/docs/tutorial.rst

 and anything *longer ago* than that would be simulated with a msprime coalescent simulation.

-To simulate 200 samples of all of human chromosome 22 in this way, with the ``HapMapII_GRCh37`` genetic map, we'd do the following
+To simulate 100 diploid samples of all of human chromosome 22 in this way, with the ``HapMapII_GRCh37`` genetic map, we'd do the following
 (again setting ``slim_scaling_factor`` to keep this example reasonably-sized):